The Two RV Gypsies: Full-Time RVers

 Good Morning sign

 Below: Lee Duquette bought the food to feed the animals.
-Karen Duquette hated the experience because the animals were sometimes slobbery.
+Karen Duquette HATED the experience because the animals were sometimes slobbery.
 With her window open, some of the animals stuck their heads further into the window than Karen liked.
 So Karen left the feeding to Lee and just enjoyed taking pictures.
-Sometimes, Lee just dropped the bucket out onto the ground because several animals came at once and were much to aggressive.
+Sometimes, Lee just dropped the bucket out onto the ground because several animals came at once and were much too aggressive.

 Lee Duquette feeding the animals Karen Duquette feeding the animals